MrKaszeba19/PapajLang/README.md

 - (for Unix/Linux users) If you want to have `rpn` available in your bash shell, you can either
     * modify your $PATH
     * run `installLocal.sh` to add `rpn` executable to your local **$PATH** automatically
     * run `installGlobal.sh` to add `rpn` executable to your global path (`/bin`).
 Then you are able to execute PS scripts directly (you must provide a `#!/bin/rpn` shebang at the beginning of your script file).
-The script requires root privileges to be executed.
+The `installGlobal.sh` script requires root privileges to be executed.

 ## PapajScript: